demichie/PLUME-MoM-TSM/README.md

 <img src="https://cdn.rawgit.com/wiki/demichie/PLUME-MoM-TSM/svgs/Home/logoNEW.svg?invert_in_darkmode" align=middle width=617.85445pt/>

-Volcanic plume integral model based on the method of moments
+PLUME-MoM-TSM is a volcanic plume integral model based on the method of moments

 To compile:

-./configure
+> ./configure

-make
+> make

-make install
+> make install

 The executable is copied in the bin folder.

-To test the code copy the executable from the bin folder in the EXAMPLES folder and:
+To test the code copy or link the executable from the bin folder in the EXAMPLES folders and:

-./PLUMEMoM
+> ./PLUMEMoM

-A Phyton script (plot_solution.m) is provided to plot the results.
+A Phyton3 script (plot_plume.py) is provided in the UTILS folder to plot the results.

 ## Authors###